New solutions in the world of work

 A vital, healthy workforce is good for business, peoples and society.
 So, what are the barriers to the provision and uptake of effective programmes?

 Building on the successful Win4Youth programme, this project aims to create a new paradigm of what a good employer does to make the global workforce holistically healthy and fit for purpose.
-It is not and app, not a platform., but a combination of policy, practice, culture, environment, technology & tools to create stickiness.
+It is not an app, not a platform, but a combination of policy, practice, culture, environment, technology & tools to create stickiness.

 It employs the social innovation lab methodology of rigorous research and design thinking, culminating in a prototype of a product, service or way of doing business that has both social value and business potential.
 Initial research by the Economist Intelligence Unit (EIU) fueled a series of co-creation workshops with a multistakeholder working group, facilitated by design thinking expert John Kembel of d.global out of the d.school at Stanford University.

 The end result is a blueprint for how institutions can more effectively approach workforce vitality in a holistic, sustainable, embedded way.
 It hinges on a set of necessary elements to create a truly enabling, human-centric environment.
 Employee wellbeing has never been more critical.
 At the time when the world of work is changing at the speed of light and workers are under immense pressure due to COVID-19, businesses should invest more time and effort to ensure their employees are engaged and healthy.
 Read how the new holistic method offers guidance on what to do and where to start.

 Leveraging the expertise and methodology of the Athlete Career Programme, this innovation project aims to unlock hidden pools of talent by increasing the employability of people who come out of narrow fields of study or training, who often struggle with career transition.